 A key part of APRIL’s Strategic Plan is education and training, to assist with human capacity building for the Australasian pork industry.
-APRIL will continue to support postgraduate and undergraduate activities as well as the Industry Placement Program (see below).
-Further details will be announced shortly.
+APRIL will continue to support postgraduate and undergraduate activities as well as the Industry Placement Program.

 All applications for education and training support through APRIL are assessed by the Education Advisory Committee.
-This comprises Professor Frank Dunshea (Chair; The University of Melbourne), Dr Heather Channon (Australian Pork Limited), Professor Wayne Hein (The University of Adelaide), Associate Professor Eugeni Roura (The University of Queensland), and Professor John Pluske (APRIL CEO/Chief Scientist).
+This comprises Professor Frank Dunshea (Chair; The University of Melbourne), Dr Rebecca Athorn (Australian Pork Limited), Professor Wayne Hein (The University of Adelaide), Professor Eugeni Roura (The University of Queensland), Dr Tony Peacock (APRIL Chair and CEO, CRC Association), and Professor John Pluske (APRIL CEO/Chief Scientist).